MingSun-Tse/smilelogging/README.md

 **More explanantions about the arguments and more tips**
 - `--screen_print` means the logs will also be print to the console (namely, your screen).
-If it not used, the log will only be saved to `log/log.txt`, not printed to screen.
+If it is not used, the log will only be saved to `log/log.txt`, not printed to screen.
 - If you are debugging code, you may not want to create an experiment folder under `Experiments`.
 Then use `--debug`, for example:
 ```
 CUDA_VISIBLE_DEVICES=0 python main.py -a resnet18 [imagenet-folder with train and val folders] --debug